gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 Please talk to a physical therapist about the best way to use a remote control to benefit the kid, and take a look at these resources: (remote control user manual coming soon)

+# TODO: RC control is still in development and has not yet been fully tested.

 ---
 ## keyfob on/off toggle
 ### Description: